Howto Submit Code

 # Fork repository

-Visit the apache/incubator-iotdb project’s github page, click
+Visit the apache/iotdb project’s github page, click

 Fork button on the right left cornor.